-Important: Some grid cross the U.S. Border (e.g., into Canada or Mexico, or out into a body of water) and no insurance offer is available for that partial grid ID.
+Important: The same acres cannot be insured in more than one grid ID or county.
+The total amount water) and no insurance offer is available for that partial grid ID.
 If an insured has acreage in that partial grid, the insured can cover that acreage under the closest grid ID with an insurance offer.
 AIP's must keep documentation identifying the original location grid ID.
 Only acres located within the United States can be insured.